Vision Zero for Youth U.S. Leadership Award

 • Communities of any population size are eligible for the award.

-• Efforts to advance child and youth pedestrian safety must benefit one or more disadvantaged communities.
+• Efforts to advance child and youth pedestrian safety must benefit one or more disinvested areas.

 Criteria and selection